Parent Feeding Styles

 Which feeding style do you fall into?

-Work Towards the Authoritative Feeding Style with the Academy!
+Work Toward an Authoritative Feeding Style with a Proven Plan